translate/amagama/README.txt

 This will parse foo.po, assume source language is English (en) and target language is Arabic (ar) and populate the database accordingly.

-The source and target language options are only used if the file does not provide this information.
-They do not override file metadata.
+The source and target language options only need to be specified if the file does not provide this information.
+They override file metadata if specified.

 All bilingual formats supported by the Transalte Toolkit are supported.
 If a directory is passed to -i its content will be read recursively.